Pen-Mogi Nyeko

 Jack H. Pen-Mogi Nyeko is a Ugandan veterinarian, academic and academic administrator.
-He is the vice chancellor of Gulu University, a public university in northern Uganda.
+He is theChancellor of Mbarara University of Science and Technology (MUST), since 23 October 2025.
+He previously served as vice chancellor of Gulu University, a public university in northern Uganda.

 Background and education

 He was born in the Northern Region of Uganda on 12 May 1948.
 He graduated from Makerere University in 1975 with a Bachelor of Veterinary Medicine degree.
 In 1981, he graduated from the University of Nairobi with a Master of Science degree.
 His Doctor of Philosophy was obtained from Makerere University in 1988.
 His field of specialization is molecular parasitology.

 Career

 He started his career in 1987, as a Principal Research Entomologist, in the Uganda Tsetse Control Department, working there until 1991.
 From 1993 until 1996, he worked as a Senior Lecturer in the Faculty of Veterinary Medicine, Department of Veterinary Parasitology, at Makerere University.
 In 1994, he was nominated by the President of Uganda to become a delegate of the Constituent Assembly, which wrote and ratified the 1995 Ugandan Constitution.
 From 1996 until 2001, he was a member of parliament, representing Kilak County, Gulu District.

 In 2001 a Technical Task Force was appointed to set up Gulu University.
 Professor Nyeko was appointed chairman of that four-person task force.
 When the university opened in 2002, he became the founding vice chancellor of the institution; the third public university to be established in the country.
+In October 2025, he was installed as Chancellor of Mbarara University, replacing Professor Charles Mark Lwanga Olweny who served in that capacity from 2017 until 2025.